harness/developer-hub/kb/platform/harness-platform-faqs.md

 Token revocation is done server side.
 We have a 20 minutes cache, so the delegate will be disconnected within 20 minutes of the token removal on the server side.
 The Token is used in heartbeat but is loaded at the delegate process startup.
 Changing the token delegate side requires a restart of the delegate process (cycle).

-### How to view the secrets value stored in Harness Secrets Manager
+### How do I view the secrets value stored in Harness Secrets Manager?

 As the secrets stored in Harness are saved as encrypted hence you can't see the value for those secrets from the Harness UI.
 There would be a tidy way to print it using a pipeline execution.